Contact

 Will my insurance cover my treatment?

-What is the co-pay amount for my therapy?
+What is the co-pay/co-insurance amount for my therapy visit?

 How long is a typical treatment session?